Antix5/markovmatch/readme.md

 The character routine is the following :

-- In the morning he wake up at A and go to B
+- In the morning they wake up at A and go to B
 - From B, our character go to C
 - They forgot something at home and go back to A to get it
 - They remember that they also forgot something at C